How many times have you failed to select text, open a context menu, or copy content when you attempted to do so?

 - Safari: I don’t use Safari, but you can open the page source code this way.
 Click “Develop” in the menu bar, then select Show Page Source—Web Inspector from the options menu.

-The above strategies will open the source code of the webpage within the browser, allowing you to view the SC, scripts, content, and JS elements.
+Above strategies will open the source code of the webpage within the browser, allowing you to view the SC, scripts, content, and JS elements.

 5. Using The Browser’s Print Feature

-What are the steps involved?
+So, what are the steps involved?

-- If right-clicking isn’t working, use the shortcut key “Ctrl+P” to open the PDF printing feature with any web browser.
+- If right-clicking isn’t working, use the shortcut key “Ctrl+P” to open the PDF feature with any web browser.

-This website blocked content copying using a WordPress plugin.
+Okay, here’s a practical example – this website blocked content copying using a WordPress plugin.

 So, I’m gonna convert this page to a PDF document with Chrome.